Haridhar-Pulivarthy/2-D-Physics-Engine-for-Spring-Mass-Systems/README.md

 So far, I'm working on implementing the physics for simple spring-mass systems.

-The primary focus (at the moment) is building force generators for gravity and static forces since those are necessary for basically any physics engine.
+My current focus is building force generators for gravity and static forces since those are necessary for basically any game.

 Primary Components:
   1. System State: a structure that tracks various object properties, e.g. position, velocity,